NagyD/SDLPoP/doc/Readme.txt

 Your replays get saved in the "replays/" directory as files with a .P1R extension.
 You can change the location where replays are kept using the setting 'replays_folder' in SDLPoP.ini.

-If you want to start recording on a specific level, you can use the command "prince.exe record <lvl_number>", where <lvl_number> is the level on which you want to start.
+If you want to start recording on a specific level, you can use the command `prince record <lvl_number>`, where <lvl_number> is the level on which you want to start.

 To view a replay, you can press Tab while on the title screen.